AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md

    ![](assets/add-munchkin-tracking-code-to-your-website-7.png)

-1. Select the appropriate [!UICONTROL workspace] for the web pages you wish to track.
+1. Select the appropriate workspace for the web pages you wish to track.

    ![](assets/add-munchkin-tracking-code-to-your-website-8.png)